Adaptive Monitoring of Stochastic Fire Front Processes via Information-seeking Predictive Control: Adaptive Monitoring via Information-seeking Predictive Control

 We define a finite-horizon open-loop policy over $T$ steps as the control input sequence $\pi= \{\hat{u}_{t+\tau-1|t}\}_{\tau=1}^{T} \in \mathbb{U}^T$.
 Let $\Pi_T=\mathbb{U}^T$ denote the set of all such admissible policies.
 Each policy is a predetermined sequence of actions evaluated via simulation of the MDP's stochastic state transitions.
 Given that the agent starts from an initial state $s_t = (\mathcal{B}_t, \hat{y}_t)$ at time step $t$, a policy $\pi \in \Pi_T$ can then be simulated under the MDP to obtain:

 where $s^{\pi}_{t+\tau|t}$ is the state encountered at level $\tau$ in the horizon under policy $\pi$ when starting from state $s_t$.
-Subsequently, the optimal policy that minimizes the expected cumulative cost over the horizon is given by $\pi^\star = \arg\min_{\pi \in \Pi_T} \, V^{\pi}_t(s_t)$.
+Subsequently, the optimal policy that minimizes the expected cumulative cost over the horizon is given by

+Observe that the optimization problem in Eq.~\eqref{eq:MDP_best_policy} is equivalent to Problem (P1) under the assumption of a finite number of admissible control inputs.
+Solving this equivalent MDP formulation however, introduces its own set of challenges.
+In particular, the continuous belief-space represented by particles and the stochastic nature of the measurements result in an effectively infinite state space.
+This makes classical dynamic programming (DP) methods, such as value iteration and backward induction, infeasible.
+These approaches rely on a finite state space to compute value functions backward from the planning horizon and therefore do not apply here.
+Furthermore, the transition dynamics are not explicitly known in closed form, nor can they be represented in a tabular format.

 To solve this problem we build upon the Upper Confidence Bound 1 (UCB1) framework \cite{Auer2002finite} and we treat each sequence $\pi = \{\hat{u}_{t+\tau-1|t}\}_{\tau=1}^{T} \in \mathbb{U}^T$ as an \textit{arm} in a multi-armed bandit.
 We use rollouts to simulate policy outcomes and employ a UCB1-like adaptive selection strategy to efficiently balance exploration and exploitation.
+In particular, the UCB1 algorithm iteratively computes an upper confidence bound score on the expected reward for each arm (where arms are considered the actions), by adding the sample mean reward of the arm to an exploration bonus that depends on both the total number of arm pulls and the number of pulls for that specific arm.

+This formulation is grounded in the ``optimism under uncertainty'' principle and leverages concentration inequalities (i.e., Chernoff-Hoeffding bounds) to guarantee near-optimal regret (i.e., the expected loss between the optimal policy and selected policies).
+Based on these scores, the policy always selects the arm with the highest current upper confidence bound, which enables asymptotic convergence to the optimal policy \cite{Auer2002finite}.

-The proposed adaptive-search algorithm iteratively computes a Lower Confidence Bound (LCB) on the expected total cost associated with each $T$-finite control sequence, which is then used to adaptively select the next policy to simulate.
+Specifically, the proposed adaptive-search algorithm iteratively computes a Lower Confidence Bound (LCB) on the expected total cost associated with each $T$-finite control sequence, which is then used to adaptively select the next policy to simulate.
 Specifically, for an agent at state $s_t$, we define the LCB score of a policy $\pi \in \Pi_T$ at iteration $n$ as: